nest/nest-simulator/doc/userdoc/guides/connection_management.rst

          'target_thread': [0, 0],
          'weight': [1.0, 1.0]}

-The :py:func:`.get` function of a SynapseCollection can optionally also take a string or list of strings to only retrieve specific parameters.
+The :py:func:`~nest.lib.hl_api_types.SynapseCollection.get` function of a SynapseCollection can optionally also take a string or list of strings to only retrieve specific parameters.
 This is useful if you do not want to inspect the entire synapse dictionary: